RobertNikolasDaniel/student-black-scholes-options-chain-modeling/README.md

 The project was tested against live CME E-mini S&P 500 (/ES) options data for validation and educational comparison.

-The Eseential lesson learned here is how the different changes in IV, Risk Free, and Time can massively impact the probailities and price modeling of options.
+The important lesson learned here is how the  changes in IV, Risk Free, and Time can impact the probailities and price modeling of options.
+These skills can be used later on to better understand how to hedge an options portfolio against repo and volatility risk.